irisdominguez/pragtical_link-opener_plugin/README.md

 ## Usage

-Move the cursor to any link, and then right click select `Open link`.
-Alternatively, press `Ctrl + Enter` while on the link.
+Move the cursor to any link, and press `Ctrl + Enter` while on the link.

+Alternatively, right click on any link and select `Open link` from the context menu, or `Ctrl + Alt + Left click` on any link.

 ## Contributing